rxstack/rxstack/packages/core/docs/server.md

 ##### <a name="server-configure-event"></a>  Configuration event
 The `server.configure` event is used to configure the server before it is started.

-Purpose: registering native middlewares, setting specific server configurations and etc.
+> **Purpose:** registering native middlewares, set specific server configurations and etc.

 Let's create the listener: